Why local wood

 The transportation distances are reduced from thousands and thousands of kilometers with cargo ships and trucks to a few kilometers or even less than a kilomenter with a Citroen Berlingo.
-The woods are split, not sawn, and let to dry for a minimum of four years.
+The woods are split and let to dry for a minimum of four years.

-I have now a big stock of woods that were collected in an area smaller than 10 kilometers from our workshop.
+I have now a big stock of wood that were collected in an area smaller than 10 kilometers from my workshop.
 I fell the community is involved and receive many calls of people asking if I want to go and pick maple, alm, oak, apple, pear, cherry, sorbus, alder, poplar, spruce, birch or larch!
 I pick it all!

 Just like I try to eat local food and have the minimum possible travelling distance by any fossil fuel transportation, I also try to use has local materials as possible.
 Always focused on making the best instruments possible, I have a relation with all the woods I use.
 That is why I know that only local wood can sound good!